smf-steve/mips_cli/README.md

    1. View the encoding of the instruction.
       Three instruction types are supported:  R-encoding, I-encoding, J-encoding

    1. Observe the execution of these instructions via a summary output of:
       - Arithmetic, Logic, and Shift operations via the depiction of the ALU unit
       - Multiplication and Division operations via the depiction of the MDU unit
       - Load and Store Operations via the depiction of the ALU and MEM units
       - Branch and Jump operations via the depiction for ALU and PC-Update units
       - Syscall and Trap operations via the depiction of register modifications

    1. Retain the encoding of the both text and data segment

-This tool can be used either in interactive mode or in batch model.
+This tool can be used either in either interactive mode or in batch mode.
 While in interactive mode, students are prompted to enter one instruction at a time.
 The instruction is encoded and executed.
-Additional commands can be provide to examine or alter the state of the machine (a limited debugger in some ways).
+Additional commands can be provided to examine or alter the state of the machine (a limited debugger in some ways).

-While in batch mode, the tool executes a mips subroutine based upon command line operations.
-For example, the following depict how to invoke the mips_cli tool execute a mips subroutine.
-In the following example, it is presumed that the subroutine is located in file named "subroutine.s"
+While in batch mode, the tool executes a mips subroutine based upon command line arguements.
+For example, the following depict hows to invoke the mips_cli tool execute a mips subroutine called "subroutine"  (It is presumed that the subroutine is located in file named "subroutine.s")

    ```bash
    $ mips_cli subroutine  arg1 arg2 ... arg3
    ```
-Command line options can also be provide to alter the output of the program.
+Command line options can also be provided to alter the operation of the program.

 ## Interactive Modes: